monikastrah/431-2020/quizzes/quiz1/quiz1.md

 ### Getting Help During the Quiz

-If you need clarification on a Quiz question, you have two ways of getting help:
+If you need clarification on a Quiz question, you have exactly two ways of getting help:

 - You can ask your question in a **private post on Piazza to the instructors**.
 (This is the only kind of post you will be able to make on Piazza during the Quiz.)
 - You can ask your question via email to **431-help at case dot edu**.